 Gangtok the capital of Sikkim, is a unique hill resort of northeast India and undoubtedly one of the oft-visited ones.
 Perched on the ridge of a hill at an altitude of 1700 mt, the town is famous for its scenic beauty and spectacular views of the Kanchenjunga, their highest mountain in the world.
-The town offers a mild temperate climate with a temperature of around 23 degree centigrade in summer and around 6 degree centigrade during winter.
+The town offers a mild temperate climate with a temperature of around 23-degree centigrade in summer and around 6 degrees centigrade during winter.

 This hill resort is 110 km from Siliguri and well connected with other major places of the region.

-The official population of Gangtok is below 1 lakh according to 2011 census.
+The official population of Gangtok is below 1 lakh according to the 2011 census.
 The actual number is probably around 1,50,000.
-The principle language in Gangtok as in other parts of the region is Nepali.
-But Hindi, English, Bengali and Tibetan are also spoken and understood by a large section of the population.
-The town covers an area of approximately 25 square kilometres.
+The principal language in Gangtok as in other parts of the region is Nepali.
+But Hindi, English, Bengali, and Tibetan are also spoken and understood by a large section of the population.
+The town covers an area of approximately 25 square kilometers.

 Gangtok is connected to the rest of the world through NH31A which connects Sikkim to Siliguri.
 The NJP rail station (125 km) at Siliguri is the nearest station.
 Bagdogra airport (130 km) is the nearest major airport although there is a small helipad in the outskirts of the town.
 Helicopter flights connecting Gangtok to Bagdogra is also available.